purpleorchid360/KMHinstitute2021/content/diploma/laboratory-diploma.md

 ### Lab

-The NABH Accredited, Government of India
+The NABL Accredited, Government of India

 ### Objective